Encord provides comprehensive support for image annotation. With the image editor, you can:

 The Eraser tool allows you to erase parts, or the entirety of your Bitmask selection if the Apply label button has not been clicked yet.

-To select the threshold brush, click the icon, or hit h on your keyboard while the popup is open.
+To select the threshold brush, click the icon, or press h on your keyboard while the popup is open.

 To update a bitmask label:

-1. Click the Bitmask label you would like to edit.
+1. Click the bitmask label you want to edit.

 2. Select either the brush, threshold brush, or eraser tool and make your changes.